eldritchideen/eldritchideen.github.io/_posts/2015-08-14-msg-passing.md

   (run))
 {% endhighlight %}

-I was very impressed that this took about the same time as the Elixir code.
+I was very impressed that this took about the same time as the Elixir code, after a few runs to allow the Hotspot optimisations to kick in.
 The non-blocking nature of Clojure's core.async go blocks are impressive.
 This also seemed to take about the same amount of memory as the Elixir version.

 Lastly I thought I would have a try at doing this in Go, as core.async follows a similar CSP model as Go.
 I'm not very familar with Go, but quickly came up with the following: